lakeplacid/cloudnative/tutorial_mobile.md

 # End-to-end tutorial of the Mobile Basic Starter
 {: #tutorial}

 The following end-to-end tutorial walks you through the steps to create a project from the Mobile Basic Starter.
-This includes installing prerequisite tools and the steps to run the project in Xcode and Android Studio.
+This guide includes installing prerequisite tools, and the steps to run the project in Xcode and Android Studio.

-You can create a project using either the web-based [{{site.data.keyword.dev_console}}](#create-devex) or through the command-driven [{{site.data.keyword.dev_cli_notm}}](#create-cli).

 ## Installing developer tools
 {: #dev_tools}

 Ensure that you install the [prerequisite developer tools ![External link icon](../icons/launch-glyph.svg "External link icon")](get_code.html#prereq-dev-tools){: new_window}.

+## Choose how to create your project
+{: #choose_how}

+You can create a project by using either the web-based [{{site.data.keyword.dev_console}}](#create-devex) or through the command-driven [{{site.data.keyword.dev_cli_notm}}](#create-cli).

 ## Creating a project by using the {{site.data.keyword.dev_console}}